 The benefit to the primary land use i.e. employment, in providing retailing and residential development is that the retail and retail services cater for employees' and residents' needs.
 It provides vitality to the area that attracts both employees and employers to an area and also extends the hours of activity in the area beyond the core business hours.
 The residential population assists in ensuring the economic viability of retail.
 The residential accommodation provides a choice to the work force to reside in the immediate area.
 The mix of uses provides a better return on investment in infrastructure and services.
-For example, bus services would benefit from inward and outward bound journeys during peak hours and the capacity of the environmental infrastructural network i.e. water and drainage, will provide services more evenly throughout the day and week, thereby providing a greater return uses in the Plan area have to be assessed from a countywide housing and retail strategy perspective and the requirement to provide the necessary residential amenities.
+For example, bus services would benefit from inward and outward bound journeys during peak hours and the capacity of the environmental infrastructural network i.e. water and drainage, will provide services more evenly throughout the day and week, thereby providing a greater return on investment.

+The benefits of locating retail and residential uses in the Plan area have to be assessed from a countywide housing and retail strategy perspective and the requirement to provide the necessary residential amenities.